code-cults/.github/profile/README.md

 # code.cults

-A collective of engineers crafting tools, systems, and experimental stacks with obsessive precision.
+A collective of undergrads exploring, learning and crafting tools, systems, and experimental stacks with obsessive precision.

 ## What We Build